 ORACLE_HIVEdriver does not specify a data source location; it reads the Hive metastore table to get that information, so no directory object is needed.

-The server must have access to any files to be loaded by the access driver.
+The server requires access to files that the access driver can load.

 The server must create and write the output files created by the access driver: the log file, bad file, discard file, and also any dump files created by the

-The access driver requires that a directory object be used to specify the location from which to read and write files.
+To specify the location from which to read and write files, the access driver requires that you use a directory object.
 A directory object maps a name to a directory name on the file system.
 For example, the following statement creates a directory object named

 ext_tab_dir that is mapped to a directory located at